 The NECF is comprised of the National Energy Retail Law, the National Energy Retail Regulations and the National Energy Retail Rules and the Australian Energy Regulator is responsible for monitoring and enforcement of NECF.

-If you have any questions or concerns about energy-related consumer protections you can contact the department responsible for energy in your state or territory, or your local energy ombudsman.
+If you have any questions or concerns about energy-related consumer protections you can contact:

-- Regulation of the National Energy Retail Law Australian Government
+Regulation of the National Energy Retail Law (AER) Australian Government

 Energy Retail Code (Essential Services Commission) Government of Victoria